-On our recent holiday in Bali, I had finished the book was reading and wandered out to the hotel lobby to see if they had any books there.
-To my delight I found a book I had never heard of called The Little Paris Bookshop by Nina George.
+On our recent holiday in Bali, I had finished the book I was reading and wandered out to the hotel lobby to see if they had any books there.
+To my delight I found a book I had never heard of called The Little Paris Bookshop: A Novel by Nina George.
 It was a fascinating book about life, love and of course France.

 It made me think of the times while travelling when I have discovered amazing books in hostels, B&Bs and hotels that other travelers have finished and left behind for people like me to discover.
 Sometimes there is a choice but often there is one English book so I am confronted with either not reading (this just is not possible) or reading something I would not normally read.
 To be perfectly honest I have never been disappointed in any book I have found and have often ended up searching for more by the same author……on this vein I decided to ask other bloggers if they had discovered books on their travels in the same way.
-Here is the first selection.
+Below is the first selection that has been submitted:

 I Married A Bedouin – Marguerite van Geldermalsen